sehlen-bsi/botan-docs/architecture/src/01_architecture.rst

 The library follows the usual configure, build, test, install compilation workflow.
 Though, Botan does rely on its own homebrew build system implemented in python.
-This enables the library to provide a flexible module system as well as a advanced build features like an amalgamation build.
+This enables the library to provide a flexible module system as well as advanced build features like an amalgamation build.

 Users can specify fine-grained selections on which cryptographic algorithms, hardware-specific optimized implementations, protocols, operating system adapters